Zerraa/tenacity-tera/content/en/menma-guide/field-bosses-menma.md

 Field Boss Monsters are large monsters in open world.
 They usually respawn every 5 to 6 hours after they die and drop great loot!<br>

-On Menma's TERA **you can find many more World Bosses spawning around different areas**!
+On MT The Dream **you can find many more World Bosses spawning around different areas**!
 Get your party and claim the loot for yourself.

 <hr/>